 The undergraduate core curriculum at Marywood University contributes to the University’s mission and goals.
 Its central focus is to provide a foundation for “living responsibly in a diverse and interdependent world,” a central goal of the University's Mission Statement.
-In offering this curricular experience, the University fulfills its historic mission as a Catholic university and affirms its commitment to the liberal arts tradition.
+In offering our Core Curriculum, the University fulfills its historic mission as a Catholic university and affirms its commitment to the Liberal Arts tradition.

 The liberal arts core is organized into six categories:

-Category I, “Living Responsibly in an Interdependent World” and English 160, Compostion and Rhetoric.
-The first year experience includes UNIV 100, The New Student Seminar.
-The New Student Seminar is intended to promote a positive adjustment and assimilation into the University, and to introduce students to the University’s life, culture, mission, history, and traditions.
-Composition and Rhetoric (English 160) helps prepare students for collegelevel, processbased academic writing.
-While teaching students to write well in various contexts is an ongoing process, ENGL 160 lays strong foundations for argumentative and inquirebased writing by increasing rhetorical awareness and analytical skills.
+Category I, The First Year Experience includes UNIV 100 The New Student Seminar and ENGL 160 Composition and Rhetoric.
+The New Student Seminar is intended to introduce students to the University’s life, culture, mission, history, traditions and focus on living responsibly in an interdependent world in addition to promoting a positive adjustment and assimilation into the University.
+Composition and Rhetoric (English 160) helps prepare students for college level, process-based academic writing.
+While teaching students to write well in various contexts is an ongoing process, ENGL 160 lays strong foundations for argumentative and inquiry-based writing by increasing rhetorical awareness and analytical skills.
 Through guided practice, students gain experience in using research to join ongoing academic conversations.

 Category III, The Human Condition in the Context of the Physical Universe, is vital for fulfilling the central focus of the core.
 Many urgent concerns of the interdependent world are scientifically and technologically based and require knowledge and analytical skills for effective response.
-This Category promotes an appreciation of the natural sciences, but also an awareness of our dependence upon nature and a sense of stewardship in fostering the earth’s resources.
+This Category promotes an appreciation of the natural sciences and an awareness of our dependence upon nature and a sense of stewardship in fostering the earth’s resources.

 Category IV, The Human Condition in Relation to Self and Social Structure, likewise provides students essential preparation for living responsibly in an interdependent world.

-The Social Sciences – including Psychology, Economics, Sociology, Political Sciene, Anthropology, and Criminology, among others – provide students opportunities to understand more fully the complex relations between individuals and the social order in which they find themselves.
+The Social Sciences – including Psychology, Economics, Sociology, Political Science, Anthropology, and Criminology, among others – provide students with opportunities to understand more fully the complex relations between individuals and the social order in which they find themselves.

 Courses in Category V, The Human Condition in its Cultural Context, heighten students’ sensitivity to human concerns and to the challenges and delights shared by persons of diverse cultures and historical periods.
 They foster aesthetic appreciation and the ability to communicate effectively within and outside one’s own cultural group.
 They provide access to understanding of our partners in interdependence.